jimorie/everduel/README.md

 #### True Grit

-Action: Recover 10% of your health.
+Action: Recover 10% of your health pool.

-Instinctive Reaction: Recover from being stunned when you become stunned.
+Effect: Recover from being stunned when you become stunned.
 This can only be used 3 times per encounter.

 Slots: 5

 ### Rogue

+#### Effect: Stealth

+Effect: Evade attacks that targets you unless the attacker passes a Cunning vs. Cunning test against you.

-#### Shadow Strike
+#### Shadowstep

 Type: Melee Attack

-Action: Step into shadows if you are out of shadows.
-Otherwise step out of shadows and deal significant weapon damage to your target.

-Passive: Evade all attacks that target only you while you are cloaked in shadow.
+Action: Gain Stealth.

+Effect: Replace Shadowstep with Shadowstrike when you gain Stealth.

 Slots: 1

+#### Shadowstrike

+Action: Lose Stealth and deal significant weapon damage to your target.

+Effect: Replace Shadowstrike with Shadowstep when you lose Stealth.

+Slots: None

+#### Hungerstrike

+Action: Deal minor weapon damage to your target and recover health equal to the inflicted damage.
+Then take another turn if you are at full health.

+Slots: 3

 #### Haste

-Action: Roll two new actions and activate them.
+Action: Roll two new moves and execute them.

-Slots: 4, 5, 6
+Slots: 5, 6

-#### Backstab

-Action: Step out of shadows and deal massive weapon damage to your target.
-Then if your target has

-#### Leeching Strike
+#### Leeching Bite

 Type: Melee Attack, Leeching

-Action: Deal moderate damage to your target.
-Recover health equal to 10% of the inflicted damage.
+Action: Deal moderate damage to your target and recover health equal to 10% of the inflicted damage.

+Slots: 2, 3

 #### Vampiric Lineage

 Type: Leeching

-Action:
+Action: Gain Bloodlust for 3 rounds.

-Action: Deal moderate damage to your target and recover health equal to 10% of the inflicted damage.
+Effect: Recover health equal to 1% of the inflicted damage when you deal damage to a single target.

-Reaction:
+Slots: 3, 4

+#### Bloodlust

+Effect: Take a new turn when you complete a move with initiative 1.

 ### Mage

 #### Zap

 Action: Deal minor damage to your target.
+Then replace Zap with Zap-Zap.

 Slots: 1

+#### Zap-Zap

+Action: Deal moderate damage to two targets or deal major damage to a single target.
+Then replace Zap-Zap with Zap.

+Slots: None

+#### Power Channel

+Type: Arcane

+Action: Gain Channeled Power for 1 round.

+Slots: 1

+##### Channeled Power

+Type: Arcane, Effect

+Bonuses: +10 Might

+Effect: Re-roll all dice with result 1 when you roll for initiative.

-#### Orb of Protection
+#### Silver Orb

 Type: Orb